 Frequently Asked Questions

-The number of smoke alarms required is relative to the size, floor layout and what state the dwelling is located in.
-QLD law states that a smoke alarm must be installed;
+The number of interconnected smoke alarms required is relative to the floor layout and what state the dwelling is located in.
+QLD law states that a smoke alarm must be installed on each storey;

 - in each bedroom